Healthedata1/IG-Sampler/README.md

 - [IG-Template](https://github.com/Healthedata1/IG-Template): a module containing all the static template and pages and build files for FHIR IG Publishing

 - If using the bash scripts `publish2.sh` you will also need the file.
-[IG-FileBuilder](https://github.com/Healthedata1/FHIR-IGPub-filebuilder): A python script that will create the ig.json and ig.xnl file based on the content in the `resources` and `example` directories and the `definitions.csv`.
-See the inline comments for how to use.
+[IG-FileBuilder](https://github.com/Healthedata1/FHIR-IGPub-filebuilder): A python 3.5 script that will create the ig.json and ig.xnl file based on the content in the `resources` and `example` directories and the `definitions.csv`.
+See the inline comments for how to use and note the required python libraries you will need to run.

 #### To run the igpublisher from directly from the command line: